 I recently had a conversation with a woman whose husband had been lying to her about a specific issue he promised to seek help with years prior.

 Claiming he had overcome this issue, she continuously believed him until seven years later, it all came out.

 I looked at my husband after hearing the news, and angrily said, “Why do men lie?
 Why can’t they just tell the truth?
 Is it worth it for men to risk their entire relationship because of deception?”

 Experiencing the pain of lying and what it did in my own relationship, I could identify with her on a much smaller level.
 So I asked my husband the hard question.
 Here’s what he said.

 Heavy-hearted, he replied,

-"I think men lie for three reasons: They feel ashamed, they don't want to hurt or let down their significant other, and they have a general desire to please everyone — the wife being the most significant one to please.
-They also don't want everyone to know what they believe to be true about themselves — that they are failures."
+“I think men lie for three reasons, depending on the circumstance: They feel ashamed, they don’t want to hurt or let down their significant other, and they have a general desire to please everyone — the wife being the most significant one to please.
+They also don’t want everyone to know what they believe to be true about themselves — that they are failures.”

 Wow.
 That simple answer explained SO much to me about my husband.
 As there are exceptions, I knew at that moment that when my husband had lied to me in the past, it wasn’t some evil vendetta against me.
 It wasn’t because he wanted to hurt me.
 It was because he wanted to protect our relationship and protect his reputation.

-And even though those reason don’t merit lying, it helps us women to better understand why they do what they do.
+And even though those reasons don’t merit lying, it helps us women to better understand why they do what they do.